timescale/timescaledb-toolkit/Readme.md

 ## 🖥 Try It Out ##

 The extension comes pre-installed on all [Timescale Cloud](https://www.timescale.com/products#timescale-cloud) instances and also on our full-featured [`timescale/timescaledb-ha` docker image](https://hub.docker.com/r/timescale/timescaledb-ha).
+If DEB and RPM packages are a better fit for your situation, refer to the [documentation](https://docs.timescale.com/timescaledb/latest/how-to-guides/hyperfunctions/install-toolkit/#install-toolkit-on-self-hosted-timescaledb) for install and update.

-All versions of the extension contain experimental features in the `toolkit_experimental`, schema see [our docs section on experimental features](/docs/README.md#tag-notes) for more details.
+All versions of the extension contain experimental features in the `toolkit_experimental` schema.
+See [our docs section on experimental features](/docs/README.md#tag-notes) for more details.

 ## 💿 Installing From Source ##